Skip to content

 Logging

 MPCLogger provides binary logging for simulation and debugging workflows.
-It is designed to avoid text-format overhead in high-rate loops by writing raw binary data during execution and packing it into a compressed .npz file at finalization.
+It is designed to avoid text-format overhead in high-rate loops by writing raw binary payloads during execution and finalizing them as recoverable raw files, standalone .npy files, or .npz archives.

 The logger is available from both the C++ and Python interfaces.